Writer Dawn Goldsmith invited me to do a guest post on her blog, Subversive Stitchers: Women Armed with Needles.

 A rummage through my stash turned up a set of pieced borders that had never made it onto a quilt.
 There were my fabrics, all color-coordinated!
 I drew some very simple appliqué motifs that would fit on the cards and printed them out in reverse for fusible appliqué.

 I wasn’t sure whether I needed to use regular-weight or heavy-duty fusible for this, so I started with the regular.
 Worked fine.
-My favorite is Wonder Under; your mileage may vary.
+My favorite is Soft Fuse; your mileage may vary.

 For fusing on paper, I didn’t bother with cutting out the interior of each motif (although that does make it easier to get the paper backing off) and I didn’t worry about precise placement either.
 I just eyeballed it, and used a dry iron throughout.